Yin Tao: Acting career

 In 2010, she starred in historical drama The Firmament of The Pleiades, which became the first television series from China to be screened on Japan's NHK at prime time.
 Yin impressed viewers with her refined performance that the Japanese viewers have dubbed her "Chinese Aurora".

 In 2011, Yin starred in the historical television series Secret History of Empress Wu, playing the titular role Wu Zetian.
 The drama received positive reviews.

 In 2013, Yin won the Outstanding Actress Award at the 29th Flying Apsaras Awards for her roles in Family on the Go and The Love in Yan'an.
 That same year, Yin featured in action film Police Story 2013, starring alongside Jackie Chan.

 In 2017, Yin won Magnolia Award for Best Actress in a Television Series for her performance in Feather Flies to the Sky.
 The same year, she was cast alongside Huang Xiaoming in the television series The Years You Were Late.

 In 2020, Yin served as one of jury members for the Chinese TV Series of the TV Series category of the Magnolia Awards.

+Personal life

+In 2004, Yin married Shen Juncheng (沈俊成), general manager of a communication company in Chongqing, and divorced the following year.
+In 2009, she met a wealthy businessman named Sun Donghai (孙东海) while filming The Legend of Yang Guifei, and the two broke up in 2010.
+Yin and Li Guangjie fell in love while filming the drama Romeo and Juliet, but later broke up.
+In 2015, she was introduced to football player Li Jinyu, and the two broke up in 2017.
+In March 2019, Yin's friend Huang Xiaolei introduced her to actor Zhao Da, and they broke up in October 2020.